lokmeinmatz/huffman-rs/README.md

 ### Bitwise Read/Write
 For bitwise reading and writing there are Wrappers around the BufWriter/BufReader in binary_io.rs They read one usize a time and buffer it themself, and read the next if not enough bits are remaining.

+## TODO for the future
+- speed up the writing process (now takes about 60% just to finish the writing process)
+- parallize the decoder